October 11, 2024 8 Reasons Your Zinnias Are Dying (And How to Fix Them!)

 3. Location

-Zinnias need plenty of sunshine to thrive.
-Anything less than 6 hours a day and you’ll be dealing with stretched, leggy plants with weak stems and fewer blooms.
+Zinnias need a lot of sunshine to do best.
+If they get less than 6 hours a day then they could easily end up leggy and with weak stems and few flowers.

 Best Sunlight for Zinnias: